-Fourteen (14) days before trial, counsel shall electronically file proposed instructions and email the instructions in Microsoft Word format to Dlott_Chambers@ohsd.uscourts.gov.
-Supplemental requests for instructions during the course of the trial or at the conclusion of evidence will be granted solely as to those matters that cannot be reasonably anticipated at the time of presentation of the initial set of instruction.
-However, agreed instructions may be filed at any time.
+Supplemental requests for instructions during the course of the trial or at the conclusion of the evidence will be granted solely as to those matters that cannot be reasonably anticipated at the time of presentation of the initial set of instructions.
+Copies also should be served upon opposing counsel.